CHRO-TV: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, CHRO's Ottawa transmitter, CHRO-TV-43, ceased analog transmissions and began broadcasting in digital on its former analogue allocation of UHF channel 43.
+On August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, CHRO's Ottawa transmitter, CHRO-TV-43, ceased analog transmissions and began broadcasting in digital on its former analog allocation of UHF channel 43.
 CHRO's main transmitter in Pembroke is not yet required to switch to digital, since the CRTC did not designate Pembroke as a mandatory market.

 Spectrum reallocation

 As part of the 2016 United States wireless spectrum auction, channels 38 through 51 were removed from television broadcasting in the United States and Canada.
-CHRO-DT-43 was reassigned from channel 43 to channel 35.
+CHRO-DT-43 was reassigned from channel 43 to channel 35, using virtual channel 43.
 The change was completed on July 3, 2020.
-The station uses PSIP to still display its virtual channel as 43.1.